 From the time I was a child, it seems I was a bit of a misfit.
-Born to Finnish immigrant parents in New York City, I struggled to bridge the gap between the two worlds between which I navigated: at home we lived in a little Finnish microcosm (which was wonderful by the way) and outside a very American life.
-As the years went by, and I grew, I learned to move between the two worlds with relative ease – speaking Finnish at home, understanding our home culture and speaking English at school, understanding how the rest of, what I knew the world to be, lives.
+Born to Finnish immigrant parents in New York City, I struggled to bridge the gap between the two worlds between which I navigated.
+At home, we lived in a little Finnish microcosm (which was wonderful by the way) and outside, a very American life.
+As the years went by, I learned to move between the two worlds with relative ease.
+I alternated between speaking Finnish at home, understanding our home culture and speaking English at school, understanding how the rest, what I knew the world to be, lives.

 I’m comfortable being out of step with everything that is “in.”
 In fact, I wonder if feeling compelled to be relevant or fit in to what is “normal” or “accepted” is a kind of trap laid for unsuspecting Christians designed to keep them from winning the world around them?

-Being a misfit is my destiny and I suspect it’s a destiny most of us should share.
+Being a misfit is my destiny.
+I suspect it’s a destiny most of us should share.
 This world with all of its trappings seeks to hurt, not help us as we journey to our final destination.
 We are, all of us who bear the name of Christ, foreigners anyway (Hebrews 11).
 What are we looking for but a way to bring others with us on our journey?
 If this causes me to be a misfit, well, so be it.